Based on a story by Tom Baker and Ian Marter

 “PLEASE HELP ME SOMEONE FOR THE LOVE OF GOD!”

-The Doctor quickly pushed Yarox into an alleway and told him to be quite, whilst he fished into his pocket for his gadget.
-The two time travellers soon saw a young boy, cut and bloodied running by them.
+The Doctor pushed Yarox into an alleway and told him to be quite, whilst he fished into his pocket for his gadget.
+The two time travellers saw a young boy, cut and bloodied running by them.
 Behind him was a Scarecrow riding a bicycle!
 Its flaming eyes and mouth lit up the dark road ahead.

 The Scarecrow turned and hissed at the Doctor.
 “I’m sorry, I didn’t quite get the name of that place.”
 The Doctor said mockingly.